 The more experience you have in different areas of drumming then the more you will have to offer your students.
 Did you take band class in high school?
 Have you ever played in a marching band?
 A jazz group?
 A metal group?
 The more times you said yes to those questions the better.

-Teaching from wisdom, which means learning through direct experience rather than just relying on book knowledge, brings a deeper understanding of your subject matter.
+Teaching from a point wisdom is probably the most important aspect of a great teacher.
+Teaching from a point of wisdom means having knowledge of things through direct experience rather than just relying on book knowledge.
+This brings a deeper understanding of your subject matter.
 Be honest with yourself about your abilities, and be honest with you students at all times.
 They’ll sense your bs and will stop trusting you if you teach above your skill level.
 If you don’t know something then look it up with them, or tell them you’ll read up on it and will give your opinion at the next class.

 If you don’t have a lot of experience with different types of drumming then go out and get that experience!
 Take private lessons, start a band in a genre you want to improve on and immerse yourself.
 Get a degree in music and you will have the solid foundation you’ll need to teach.
 There are plenty of amateur and semi-professional marching bands as well and so by joining one it will push you to improve your snare drum chops and reading abilities.

 Do you know what your weaknesses are?
-If not, then write down your skills and then whatever is not on the paper you can consider a weakness.
 Once you figure out your weaknesses then get to work eradicating them until you are a wise, well-rounded teaching guru.

 Learning to read at a high level is one of the most important skills needed as a teacher.
 You will be required at different times to read through assignments for students in high school, and if you can’t then you shouldn’t be teaching at that level.
 Also, being able to transcribe is very important.
 If a student brings in a song to learn then you should be able to at least notate the key points of the songs.
 For example, I often make a “Cheat Sheet” where I write down the grooves for each verse, chorus, and bridge, as well as the difficult drum-fills in the songs.
 For learning the rest of the song, I encourage the student to learn it by ear.
 If they request a full transcription then I do it for a small fee.
 But if I didn’t know how to read music then I wouldn’t be able to transcribe, thus lowering the quality of drum lessons my students are receiving.